How to Create Radar Chart with Radial Lines in Excel

 Get FREE Advanced Excel Exercises with Solutions!

-In this article, we are going to represent our data with a Radar Chart with Radial lines in Excel to compare our goal vs our achievement meaning overall performance analysis and concentration of different action in different different variables.
-Radar chart also known as Spider chart, Web or Polar chart has the same origin and compares two or more data.
-Here is a simple example of a Radar Chart where the sales quantity of different products are analyzed over a certain period.
+In this article, we are going to represent our data with a Radar Chart with Radial lines in Excel to compare our goal vs. our achievement meaning overall performance analysis and concentration of different actions in different variables.
+A radar chart also known as a Spider chart, Web, or Polar chart has the same origin and compares two or more data.
+Here is a simple example of a Radar Chart where the sales quantity of different products is analyzed over a certain period.

 Overview of Excel Radar Chart to Analyze Data